tudelft3d/3DCityDB-Tools-for-QGIS/README.md

 - The **Bulk Deleter**, to delete features from the database, either at all at once, or by means of spatial and feature-related filters.
 - The **QGIS Package Administration**, to install the server-side part of the plugin, as well as to set up database user access and user privileges.

-In particular, the "Layer Loader" offers following functionalities:
+In particular, the **Layer Loader** offers following functionalities:
 - All CityGML modules are supported (Building, Bridge, Tunnel, Vegetation, Terrain, etc.)
 - All LoDs are supported, whenever applicable (LoD0 to LoD4)
 - Support for other geometry types other than (Multi)Polygons (e.g. multilines for Terrain Intersection Curves)